A Practical Guide to Healthy Aging

-But, really, how much do we know about ageing?
+But, really, how much do we know about aging?
 What does it actually mean at a biomechanical level, and, knowing that, can we dispel the myths around it and learn to safeguard ourselves against its worse effects so that as we get older we can stay healthier for longer?

-What is ageing?
+What is aging?

 Professor Lauc goes on to explain that at the molecular level, inflammation is “a process of destruction and repair that occurs at the site of real or perceived invasion by pathogens”, occurring when our bodies detect an infection.
 “If the infection is real, this is the life-saving process,” says Professor Lauc.
 (It’s important to add here that inflammation as the result of an infection can cause death, and that inflammation can also be from consuming "harmful"/pro-inflammatory molecules, from injury, or even exercise).

 “However, if the infection is only a false perception of our immune system, then this process is very expensive and harmful in the long term because in some cases repair is not perfect and small molecular “scars” remain,” Professor Lauc continues.
-“Accumulation of these scars leads to tissue deterioration, which we interpret as ageing.
-With ageing this vicious circle of low-grade chronic inflammation is accelerating, but the pace of this is very individual.”
+“Accumulation of these scars leads to tissue deterioration, which we interpret as aging.
+With aging, this vicious circle of low-grade chronic inflammation is accelerating, but the pace of this is very individual.”

-With us so far?
+Still with us so far?
 Alongside this molecular damage, Professor Lauc explains that at the cellular level, the most prominent biochemical change is the shortening of ‘telomeres’, which you may have heard of.
 “This is an evolutionary mechanism to limit cellular division or the capacity for cell division.”

-What does ageing mean in practical terms?
+So, what does aging mean in practical terms?

-That’s a (very brief) exploration of the deep science, but how do we interpret ageing on a functional level?
 “On a mechanical level, we normally associate ‘getting old’ with a reduction in functional capacity,” adds Anthony Fletcher, a biomechanics coach who has worked with Olympics hopefuls and lectured at Southampton Solent University.
-He is currently head coach of precision run at Equinox UK, and the founder of running platform Onetrack.
+He is currently the head coach of precision run at Equinox UK and the founder of the running platform Onetrack.

 “On a larger scale, our muscles are interwoven with bonds or cross-links which make up the extra-cellular matrix,” he says.
-"These bonds allow for force to be distributed vertically and diagonally away from the muscle fibre that is producing the force, protecting it.
+"These bonds allow for force to be distributed vertically and diagonally away from the muscle fiber that is producing the force, protecting it.

 “Through vigorous muscle contractions, we break these bonds.
 If we stay sedentary then we accumulate new bonds which creates less elastic muscle that is more tenuous in nature.
 Maybe a good reason to stay active for as long as possible.”

-More on that later.
+More on that later…

 How does time work, then?

-Of course, ageing is primarily the result of time passing.
+Of course, aging is primarily the result of time passing.
 As Fletcher just illustrated, sitting still won’t save you from age-related deterioration.
 We can’t escape the passage of time, but it pays to better understand it.

-“Intrinsic ageing is the genetic process that occurs naturally through time,” she says.
+Intrinsic aging is the genetic process that occurs naturally through time,” she says.
 “As we age our hormone balances change and free radicals within our bodies begin to take degenerative effects.
 We start to see this damage in our skin and other organs due to the body not being able to perfectly repair the cell damage.

-“Extrinsic ageing is caused by external factors that can speed up the ageing process.”
+Extrinsic aging is caused by external factors that can speed up the aging process.”
 This, then, should be where your focus lies.
-“Lifestyle choices such as smoking, stress, poor diet and excessive alcohol consumption combined with the sun's harmful rays can all contribute to the ageing process,” Dr. Xu explains.
-“We can’t fight our genetics, but with the right approach to our health and focusing on a healthy lifestyle we can reduce extrinsic ageing.”
+“Lifestyle choices such as smoking, stress, poor diet, and excessive alcohol consumption combined with the sun's harmful rays can all contribute to the aging process,” Dr. Xu explains.
+“We can’t fight our genetics, but with the right approach to our health and focusing on a healthy lifestyle we can reduce extrinsic aging.”

 Could we, in the future, pause time from a biomechanical perspective?